Chapter V: College Life Residential & Community Policies

 Note: At the end of the school year, underclassmen must leave campus within 24 hours of their last exam.
 No underclassmen should remain on campus after 6 p.m. on the last official day of Spring semester.

 K. Storage for Non-Motorized Scooters/Bikes: All non-motorized scooters, skateboards, longboards, and other forms of transportation are to be stored in the student’s assigned room.
-Bikes can be stored in the bike rack outside the Connector building or in the student’s assigned room away from any emergency exit.
+Bikes can be stored on bike racks outside of the buildings or in the student’s assigned room away from any emergency exit or stairwell.

 L. Residential and Community Policies Infraction Notification Procedures: